 Main navigation | Main content

-The Memory Clinic at the University of Minnesota Medical Center/Fairview provides a comprehensive evaluation of memory and related cognitive function.
+The Memory Clinic at the University of Minnesota Health (formerly: University of Minnesota Medical Center)/Fairview provides a comprehensive evaluation of memory and related cognitive function.
 Our multi-disciplinary team sets us apart from other clinics.

 Our clinical assessments include a medical history, an exam, diagnostic testing, and evaluation of the patient's activities of daily living.
 Common memory problems we treat include Alzheimer's disease, Frontotemporal degeneration, Dementia with Lewy Bodies, and Vascular Dementia.